 More often than not, whenever I was stumped, it was because I'd overlooked a small but critical detail in the environment—a crack in a ledge that would be my downfall or an axe I needed to bust open a window.
 You also have to pay close attention to the direction guards are facing, especially in the later levels.
 You start off just dragging panels, but you soon gain the ability to rotate panels, which not only changes the way you navigate that panel, but also the way the entire level's path is oriented.
 This led to a particularly memorable head-scratcher in the first game, which I spent about 10 minutes of my 80-minute playthrough tinkering with.

 The difficulty really ramps up once you unlock repeat panels which, unlike normal static panels, can be put back into the level's queue after you pass through them once.
 Let's say your first panel is a repeat.
 After you pass through it, while you're in your second panel, you can pause the level and drag that first panel one around so that it becomes your third panel.
 However, it won't necessarily play out the same way your second time through.
 Items may shift, stairs may collapse, or more guards may show up, so you can't just recycle it.
 You have to adapt to changes on the fly, and you frequently have to pass through the same panels multiple times to reach the end.
 That said, levels don't repeat themselves.
 The Framed games are short, but they're incredibly inventive and there's no fat on them.
-If you want to try them for yourself, you can get the Framed Collection for $10 on Steam or Humble.
+If you want to try them for yourself, you can get the Framed Collection for $10 on Steam (opens in new tab) or Humble (opens in new tab).